ec-europa/europa-component-library/framework/components/ecl-buttons/README.md

 Secondary actions should have the weakest visual weight comparing to primary actions.

-### Default button
+### Call-to-action button

 #### Usage

-The default button is used for important links on the page.
+Use these buttons sparingly on the most important actions like "Apply for funding" or "Watch live streaming".

 #### Style

-White and EC blue is used for the default button.
-A secondary action isn’t as important as a primary action so it shouldn’t call as much attention.
+The EC yellow is used for call to actions buttons.
+Yellow is the most luminous of all the colours of the spectrum.
+It’s the colour that captures our attention more than any other colour.

+The yellow reinforces the attention and allows us to guide our users through the interface.

 ### Submit & abort options